Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Introduction

 \section{Introduction}

-In recent years, there has been a significant surge of interest in graph neural networks (GNNs) due to their remarkable performance in tackling diverse graph learning tasks, including but not limited to node classification~\cite{gcn,gat,Chebnet}, link prediction~\cite{zhang2018link,cai2021line,zhu2021neural}, and graph property prediction~\cite{gin,liu2019hyperbolic,hao2020asgn}.
+In recent years, there has been a significant surge of interest in graph neural networks (GNNs) due to their remarkable performance in tackling diverse graph learning tasks, including but not limited to node classification~\cite{gcn,gat,Chebnet}, recommendation system~\cite{luo2023bgnn,chen2024graph,jiang2024incorporating} and graph property prediction~\cite{gin,liu2019hyperbolic,hao2020asgn}.
 While earlier versions of GNNs~\cite{gcn,gat} were primarily developed for homogeneous graphs, which consist of only one type of node and edge, real-world graphs typically comprise a diverse range of nodes and edges known as heterogeneous graphs.
 For instance, an academic graph may include multiple nodes such as "author," "paper," and "conference," as well as several edges such as "cite," "write," and "publish."
 Due to the extensive and diverse information in heterogeneous graphs, specialized models are necessary to analyze them effectively.

-In response to the challenge of heterogeneity, numerous Heterogeneous Graph Neural Networks (HGNNs) have been proposed, achieving significant performance~\cite{han,magnn,mhgcn,halo}.
+In response to the challenge of heterogeneity, numerous Heterogeneous Graph Neural Networks (HGNNs) have been proposed, achieving significant performance~\cite{han,magnn,mhgcn, halo}.
 The majority of these HGNNs depend on spatial domain-based message passing and attention modules for information propagation and aggregation.
-Following~\cite{sehgnn}, we can broadly classify these spatial-based HGNNs into two categories based on whether they use manually-selected meta-paths or use meta-path-free techniques to aggregate information.
+Following~\cite{sehgnn}, we can broadly classify these HGNNs into two categories based on whether they use manually selected meta-paths or meta-path-free techniques to aggregate information.

+Meta-path-based HGNNs~\cite{han,hetgnn,magnn,sehgnn} begin by manually selecting or predefining specific meta-paths.
+Then, they perform message aggregation based on these meta-paths to obtain the final embedding.
+These message aggregation strategies encompass attention modules, Transformers, and various other techniques.
+In contrast, meta-path-free HGNNs~\cite{rgcn,gtn, hgb, mhgcn, emrgnn,halo} create graph convolutions for heterogeneous graphs to propagate and aggregate messages.
+These convolutions are designed from the spatial domain, leveraging techniques like attention mechanisms and learnable weights to acquire node representations heuristically.